Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-07-08-Command_Line_Arguments_Of_Python.md

 sys.argv[0] : arguments_of_command_line.py
 sys.argv:  ['arguments_of_command_line.py', '1', '2', '3']
 ```

 As you can see, sys.argv variable recognizes the command line in order.
 So if you want to make it easy to handle command line on your program,

-argv is enough to hadle command line, But if you want to make it useful. **use argparse module right away**
+argv is enough to hadle command line, But if you want to make it useful and beatiful. **use argparse module right away**

 ### The Basic Of Argparse Module